freeCodeCamp/freeCodeCamp/docs/devops.md

 ## Known Limitations

-There will be some known limitations and tradeoffs when using this beta version of the platform.
+There will be some known limitations and tradeoffs when using the beta version of the platform.

 - #### All data / personal progress on these beta applications `will NOT be saved or carried over` to production.

   **Users on the beta version will have a separate account from the production.** The beta version uses a physically separate database from production.
 This gives us the ability to prevent any accidental loss of data or modifications.
 The dev team may purge the database on this beta version as needed.

 - #### There are no guarantees on the uptime and reliability of the beta applications.

   Deployment is expected to be frequent and in rapid iterations, sometimes multiple times a day.
 As a result there will be unexpected downtime at times or broken functionality on the beta version.
 The dev team will usually notify for updates in the [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors).

 - #### Do not send regular users to this site as a measure of confirming a fix